yaqwsx/KiKit/doc/panelization.md

 coarse source area and automatically shrink it if shrink is True.
 Tolerance enlarges (even shrinked) source area - useful for inclusion of filled zones which can reach out of the board edges.

+You can also specify functions which will rename the net and ref names.
+By default, nets are renamed to "Board_{n}-{orig}", refs are unchanged.
+The renamers are given board seq number and original name

 Returns bounding box (wxRect) of the extracted area placed at the destination.